Hi there,

 I have a Windows Operating System and have installed VMware Workstation.

 As I start the computer I have this HINT that pops up often.
-It is as follows:

-"XPSP2 –VMware Workstation
+"XPSP2 – VMware Workstation

 VMware Workstation has measured your CPU speed to be 2660 MHZ, but Windows reports that it is 2683 MHz.
-This may mean that your computer has a power –saving feature that varies the processor speed.
+This may mean that your computer has a power – saving feature that varies the processor speed.
 As a result.
-The clock in your virtual machine may run too fast or too show.

 Never show this hint again"

-Is this a problem I should be alarmed about?
 I visited the link provided in the “hint” and read through the instructions and options.

-Should I make the adjustments as stated in the link?
 Or should I just click on the “never show this hint again” option and ignore this message?
-If I ignore this message without making the adjustments, would it harm my virtual system?
-Would all these changes slow down my operating system?

 Thanks for solutions.